Reaching global audience

 The rule of thumb on deciding if an app needs multi-language support is simple.
 If your app is targeted to people who are not very technical, then you should consider adding multi-language support.
 What if you don't have time or resources to translate the content right away?
 It's simple!
 There are libraries like FormatJS provides an option to display default content.
 Using FormatJS you can determine the translation key which you will use in the future, and the default language value for now if translation won't be found.
 You don't have to use any other external tool to do it.

-A very good approach is to add i18n support, even if you don't plan to add more languages now.
+An excellent approach is to add i18n support, even if you don't plan to add more languages now.
 Such an approach will help you in the future in adding the next languages effortlessly.
 Not using specialized tools right away may cause that your application will suffer from unprofessional and 'partial' translation.
 Developers often forget to add a special piece of code to use translated content someplace.